 Hair follicle test kits are sold online to help confirm paternity.
 You need samples from both the baby and the presumed father.
 The person would need to agree to give it, and it’s unclear how accurate the tests may be.

-Let the lab know all hair products you use.
+Let the lab know all of the hair products that you use.
 That includes shampoo and conditioner, hair dyes, and hair straighteners.
 Some ingredients could mess up your results.

 Usually, the lab will wash the sample to remove sweat, oil, skin cells, and other things.
 It may cut the hair into pieces or ground it into a powder before examining it under a microscope.
 The lab may also do a chemical analysis.